Consumer Cellular Review 2026

 Pros About Consumer Cellular

-- No contracts or cancellation fees: If you need to cancel your plan for any reason, you’ll simply pay for the remainder of the month in which you cancel and continue using your service until the end date (if you want).
+• No contracts or cancellation fees: If you need to cancel your plan for any reason, you’ll pay for the remainder of the month in which you cancel and can continue using your service until the end date.

-- Additional AARP discount: Consumer Cellular already offers low rates, so that extra 5 percent discount on monthly plans from AARP is the cherry on top.
+• Additional AARP discount: Consumer Cellular already offers low rates, and it also gives a 5 percent discount on monthly plans from AARP.
 Members also get an extended 45-day risk-free guarantee.

 Cons About Consumer Cellular

-- Spotty coverage in rural areas: Based on our testing, users in rural areas are far more likely to experience low or no bars.
-This could be an issue for seniors who live far away from cell towers or those who like to travel a lot.
+• Spotty coverage in rural areas: Based on our testing, users in rural areas are far more likely to experience low or no bars.
+This could be an issue for those who live far away from cell towers or seniors who like to travel a lot.

-- Consumer Cellular doesn’t operate its own network: Consumer Cellular is a Mobile Virtual Network Operator (MVNO), which means it utilizes larger carriers to provide service to customers.
-This allows Consumer Cellular to benefit from multiple nationwide networks.
+• Consumer Cellular doesn’t operate its own network: Consumer Cellular is a Mobile Virtual Network Operator (MVNO), which means it utilizes larger carriers to provide service to customers.
+Unlike major carriers like Verizon, Consumer Cellular has slower data speeds during peak usage hours.

 The Buying Experience With Consumer Cellular